atreyeem99/Orca-manual-notes/README.md

 for electronic-structure calculations.
 The only correlation module that makes use of this information so far is the MRCI module.
 # The singlet and triplets in the output of orca is not sorted.
+# sort condition should be added in extract file